sbabcoc/JUnit-Foundation/README.md

 The notifications provided by **JUnit Foundation** include the context that owns them - the JUnit runner.
 With this context and associated mapping methods, you're able to explore the entire hierarchy of the test run.
 For example, you can get the class runner that owns an invoked method or the suite runner that owns a class runner:

+#### Walking the Object Hierarchy

+The objects passed to your service provider implementation are members of a hierarchy that **JUnit** builds to represent the test collection being executed. **JUnit Foundation** provides a set of static methods that enable you walk this object hierarchy.

+* `LifecycleHooks.getParentOf(Object runner)`
+Get the parent runner that owns the specified child runner.
+* `LifecycleHooks.getTestClassFor(Object target)`
+Get the test class object that wraps the specified instance.
+* `LifecycleHooks.getRunnerFor(TestClass testClass)`
+Get the parent runner associated with the specified test class object.
+* `LifecycleHooks.getTestClassWith(Object method)`
+Get the test class associated with the specified framework method.
+* `LifecycleHooks.getTestClassOf(Object runner)`
+Get the test class object associated with the specified parent runner.
+* `RunReflectiveCall.getTargetFor(FrameworkMethod method)`
+Get the target test class instance for the specified method.
+* `RunReflectiveCall.getAtomicTestFor(TestClass testClass)`
+Get the atomic test associated with the specified test class.
+* `RunReflectiveCall.getAtomicTestFor(FrameworkMethod method)`
+Get the atomic test associated with the specified method.

 ###### Exploring the Test Run Hierarchy
 ```java
 package com.nordstrom.example;